philidem/node-rewrite-relative-paths/README.md

 import { doSomething } from '~/src/util';
 ```

-The `tsconfig.json` would need to be modified to have the following `paths`
+The `tsconfig.json` should be modified to have a `paths` property similar to the
-property similar to the following:
+following:

 ```json
 {